dachcom-digital/js-pimcore-formbuilder/docs/01_fetch_manager.md

 ### Custom Element Transformers

-Use the elementTransformer option to customize the validations.
+Use the sformer option to customize the validations.
 Use this option when a custom form template is set.

 ```js
 new FetchManager(form, {